 What is my approach to counselling?

 I am a qualified person centred counsellor.
-The principles of this type of counselling is that the client is the expert.
+One of the principles of this type of counselling is that the client is the expert.
 The space that I offer is one that would support you to feel free from threat, both physically and psychologically.
 By offering this environment, it affords the opportunity for trust to be developed within the therapeutic relationship.
 Trust is essential to enable you to be confident in exploring your world and how things are feeling for you.
 In offering you a safe space to explore and in developing trust within the therapeutic relationship, you can develop the confidence you need to change makes positive changes to your life that improve your wellbeing.

 As we are all individuals, it is difficult to pre determine how many sessions will be right for you.
 I work on the premise that we take it one step at a time.
 There is no requirement to book multiple sessions in advance, so this journey is done at your own pace.
 At the end of each session, we will discuss how you feel about continuing and if you want to book a session for the following week.
 As such, you are in control of how many sessions you have and you can end at a time that feels right for you.

 Is What You Say Confidential?